jlelong/LaTeX-Workshop-wiki/Compile.md

 ]
 ```

-Alternatively, you can directly define the args in the `.tex` file by using the magic comment `! %TEX options`, which overrides `latex-workshop.latex.magic.args`.
+Alternatively, you can directly define the args in the `.tex` file by using the magic comment `% !TEX options`, which overrides `latex-workshop.latex.magic.args`.
 Note that it must contain the file to proceed.
 For instance, to reproduce the default behavior, you should use

 ```
 % !TEX options = -synctex=1 -interaction=nonstopmode -file-line-error "%DOC%"